 This is why you need to seek the assistance of a skilled solicitation attorney as soon as you get arrested.

-At Blank Law, PC, we believe that no individual is guilty until proven beyond any doubt.
-Our Michigan solicitation defense lawyer has been defending individuals accused of various solicitation crimes for many years, and she understands just how devastating such allegations can be for the accused, and their loved ones.
+At Blank Law, PC, we believe that no individual is guilty until proven beyond a reasonable doubt.
+Our Michigan solicitation and prostitution lawyer has been defending individuals accused of various solicitation crimes for many years, and she understands just how devastating such allegations can be for the accused, and their loved ones.

-If you or someone you care about have been arrested for a solicitation charge, contact us today to learn how our compassionate and nonjudgmental criminal defense lawyer can fight to clear your name.
+If you or someone you care about have been arrested for a charge of solicitation, contact us today to learn how our compassionate and nonjudgmental criminal defense/human trafficking defense lawyer can fight to clear your name.

 Solicitation refers to demanding, requesting, or encouraging another person to commit a crime, such as prostitution, by contributing to or facilitating them in the commission of the offense.

-It is important to note that a solicitation charge may be brought even in instances when the crime doesn’t happen, or the victim declines the request.
-For example, if an undercover cop is requested to engage in prostitution, the accused client may face charges even though prostitution did not occur.
+It is important to note that a charge of solicitation may be brought even in instances when the crime doesn’t happen, or the victim declines the request.
+For example, if an undercover police officer is requested to engage in prostitution, the accused client may face charges even though prostitution did not occur.

 SOLICITATION OF PROSTITUTION